 Why is the stock market worried?

-“kneejerk reaction” –> By finance minister —Arun Jaitley
+“kneejerk reaction” –> By Former finance minister —Arun Jaitley

 To soothe nerves of foreign investors after an SIT on black money suggested stricter norms for P-Notes, the government today said it will not take any “knee-jerk” reaction that will will adversely impact country’s investment climate.